Doctor of Nursing Practice

 School of Nursing and Health Sciences

 The Doctor of Nursing Practice program is designed for professional nurse practitioners seeking to advance their careers to the highest level of nursing practice.
-The program will prepare you to provide cutting-edge clinical care and advance as a leader in your field.
+The program will prepare you to provide cutting-edge clinical care and to advance as a leader in your field.

 Who It's For